Absorbent Hygiene Products

 Ohio Proposes PFAS Reporting and Product Bans (HB743)

-Ohio has introduced HB 743, proposing mandatory PFAS reporting by 2027 and phased bans on intentionally added PFAS in consumer products starting in 2028.
-Companies must prepare for rigorous supply chain transparency and product reformulations to mitigate the risk of market exclusion and significant civil penalties.
+Ohio has introduced legislation proposing mandatory PFAS reporting by 2027 and phased bans on intentionally added PFAS in consumer products starting in 2028.
+Manufacturers must prepare for extensive supply chain disclosures and product reformulations to maintain market access and avoid significant civil penalties.

 search-prod.lis.state.oh.usUnited StatesUnited States